Kernix13/javascript-cheat-sheet/string-array-examples.md

 //      freeCodeCamp:
 //      DIFFICULTY: EXTREMELY HIGH!!!
-// 4: Make a function that looks through an array of objects (1st arg) and returns an array of all
-// objects that have matching name and value pairs (2nd arg).
+// 4: Make a function that looks through an array of objects (1st arg) &  returns an array of all objects that have matching name & value pairs (2nd arg).

 function whatIsInAName(collection, source) {
   let getKeys = Object.keys(source); // array of key(s) ["last"]